vincens2005/shart2D/readme.md

 We wanted to create an engine that accurately models the real world in 2D.

+Clone this repo with --recursive or do
+`git submodule update --init --remote --recursive` after cloning

 ## the rules

 - Heavier things fall faster (duh)
-- Shape affects, but does not determine weight
+- Shape affects, but does not determine, weight
 	- more sides = heavier
 - Velocity affects weight
 	- more x velocity = lighter